Alan Budikusuma

 Alexander Alan Budikusuma Wiratama, born Goei Djien Phang (魏仁芳; born 29 March 1968) is an Indonesian former badminton player who excelled at the world level from the late 1980s to the mid-1990s.
+He is the first indonesian player to win Olympic gold medal in 1992.

 Career

 In 1991 he was runner-up to China's Zhao Jianhua at the IBF World Championships in Copenhagen.
 He won the 1992 Olympic men's singles gold medal at Barcelona, defeating compatriot Ardy Wiranata in the final.
 This achievement, together with a gold medal for his then fiancé Susi Susanti, was historical for Indonesia winning the first Olympic golden medals in 50 years history of the country.
 A crowd estimated at 500,000 to one million Indonesians lined the streets of Jakarta when Susi Susanti and Alan Budikusuma came home in August 1992 and received a two-hour parade.
 Governor of West Java Yogie S. M. awarded him an honorary West Java citizenship following his victory.

 Among his titles, all in singles, are the Thailand Open (1989, 1991), China Open (1991), German Open (1992), Indonesian Open (1993), World Cup (1993), and Malaysian Open (1995).
 Budikusuma was a member of world champion Indonesian Thomas Cup teams in 1996.